Bewica/challenge/challenge.md

 It aims to achieve the following objectives:

-1. Python coding skills assessment
+1. Python or Node.js coding skills assessment
 2. Micro-service building with Docker
 3. Basic Machine Learning